-Andrew Marr to leave BBC to 'get own voice back'
+Andrew Marr to leave BBC for LBC to 'get my own voice back'

 He joined the broadcaster as political editor in 2000 and has presented a Sunday morning programme since 2005.

-He will join media company Global, which owns radio stations including LBC, and write for newspapers.
+He will host an "opinion-led programme" on radio station LBC, a new show on Classic FM, and write for newspapers.

 He said UK politics and public life "are going to go through an even more turbulent decade, and as I've said, I am keen to get my own voice back".

+He said: "He leaves an unmatched legacy of outstanding political interviews and landmark programmes.
+We wish him well for the next chapter."

+BBC director of news Fran Unsworth described him as a "fantastic presenter and interviewer, whose wisdom and skill will be a loss to our screens".

-He wrote that he will "leave behind many happy memories and wonderful colleagues".
+Marr wrote on Twitter that he will "leave behind many happy memories and wonderful colleagues".

 "But from the New Year I am moving to Global to write and present political and cultural shows, and to write for newspapers."